Published manuscripts will advance JPED’s purpose as detailed above (i.e., research, best practices, implications for

 - Evaluation of Observed Outcomes: summarize formative and/or summative data used to evaluate the efficacy of your practice/program; support claims with evaluation data.

-- Implications and Portability: discuss what has been learned and how this practice/program could be enhanced.
-Be honest about any challenges encountered and how others seeking to replicate the practice elsewhere might experience them.
-Offer suggestions about what could be done differently next time to achieve better outcomes?
+- Implications and Transferability: discuss what has been learned and how this practice/program could be enhanced.
+Be realistic about any challenges encountered and how others seeking to replicate the practice elsewhere might experience them.
+Offer suggestions about what could be done differently in the future to achieve better outcomes.
 Provide a clear description of how and why other disability service educators should consider adapting your practice/program.

 - An overview of the book, identifying the book’s stated purpose, the author’s and his/her viewpoint, and a general summary of the content.